trichards57/Lorem.Universal.NET/docs/index.rst

 A .NET library for all things random!

-This is a fork of dochoffiday's Lorem.Net, specifically updated to support the new .Net Core tooling used for the new ASP .Net and Windows 10 Universal Applications.
+This is a fork of dochoffiday's Lorem.Net, specifically updated to support .Net 8 and 9.

 Contents
 --------